BrianHicks/brianthicks.com/content/post/sets-folds.md

     foldl (\_ count -> count + 1) 0 set
 ```

-I prefer the point-free style, but do whatever makes the most sense to you.
+I prefer the point-free style, but do whatever makes sense to you.

 ### Member

-Member is a little more complicated:
+`member` is a more complex:

 ```elm
 member : comparable -> Set comparable -> Bool